python/devguide/documentation/markup.rst

 the extension mechanisms of reST, and Sphinx makes heavy use of it.

 Basically, a directive consists of a name, arguments, options and content.
-(Keep this terminology in mind, it is used in `:ref:`the next section
+(Keep this terminology in mind, it is used in :ref:`the next section
-<Additional Markup Constructs>` describing custom
+<additional-markup-constructs>` describing custom
 directives.)
 Looking at this example,

 ::